 There are many factors that impact the cost of a care home, including where the care home is located, the quality of the environment and facilities available and the level of care you require.

-However, it is worth noting that this includes all types of care homes across the UK – those that are solely, or part funded by Local Authorities and those that are paid for privately by those needing care.
-The difference between local authority and private provision in terms of the cost can be in excess of 50% more.
+However, it is worth noting that this includes all types of care homes across the UK – those that are solely or partly funded by local authorities and those that are paid for privately by those needing care.
+The difference between local authority and private provision in terms of the cost can be in excess of 50% or more.

 There are other factors you need to consider when looking at the overall cost.